 As part of the internal review phase, you’ll need to make any necessary revisions to the documentation, based on your internal discussion.
 Finally, re-send the revised requirements documentation to the team for one final blessing.

-Once the internal project team provides their final approval of the requirements documentation, save the document as a PDF to ensure that remains in its finalized state for the next step: task buildout.
+Once the internal project team provides their final approval of the requirements documentation, save the document as a PDF (here’s some info on PDFs and how to edit PDFs) to ensure that remains in its finalized state for the next step: task buildout.

 6. Build Out Tasks